Crab, brown or edible

 Stock detail — VIId

-The status of the stock in the Eastern English Channel is moderate and above the minimum recommended threshold for both sexes.
-The exploitation level is moderate to high and likely to be sustainable provided it does not increase further.
+This fishery is data deficient and as such no estimation of stock abundance or exploitation level can be made.
 Avoid eating crabs below the minimum landing size (13-14cm in most areas of the UK) and crab claws, unless it is certain they have been removed from the crab body after landing.
-Egg-bearing or "berried" females should be avoided at all times to allow them to spawn.
+Egg-bearing or “berried” females should be avoided at all times to allow them to spawn.

 The brown crab is commonly found in the North Atlantic Ocean, North Sea, less so in the Mediterranean.
 It is the heaviest British crab and easily identified by a characteristic pie-crust edge to the carapace or shell.
 They are found in waters down to 100 m.
 Brown crabs are highly fecund.
 Mating activity peaks in the summer when the female has moulted with spawning occurring in the late autumn or winter.
 Egg carrying females are largely inactive over the winter brooding period before the eggs hatch in the spring and summer.
 Between 250,00 to 3,000,000 eggs are held by the female for 8 months until they hatch into planktonic larvae.
 After around five weeks in the plankton, the crab larvae settle on the seabed.
 Juvenile crabs settle in the intertidal zone and remain in these habitats for 3 years, until they reach 6-7 cm carapace width, at which time they migrate to subtidal habitats.
 The crab is encased in a hard, rigid shell, which, like other crustaceans, has to be shed at intervals to permit growth.
 Moulting takes place at frequent intervals during the first years of a crab’s life, but only every two years after it is grown and this is mirrored by a slowing of growth rate.
 Growth is dependent on the frequency of moulting as well as the increase in size on each moulting occasion and it typically takes about four or five years for a juvenile crab to grow to commercial size.
 They can grow up to about 25 cm carapace width, with the larger specimens inhabiting deeper water.
 Growth rate varies between areas, and animals will typically reach a minimum landing size of 140mm carapace width at 4 to 6 years old.
 Environmental variables e.g. sea temperature related to geographical area and fishing pressure affect the size of maturity with animals in more northerly latitudes growing and maturing more slowly.
 Minimum landing sizes vary around the British coast from 150mm in the Western Channel to 115 mm in Norfolk for example.
 Edible crabs can live for up to 100 years but average age is around 25 to 30 years, and sexual maturity is reached after approximately 10 years, but can be as early as 3 to 4 years.
 Female brown crabs in Scottish waters typically mature between 130 and 150 mm CW.
 In Orkney research has shown that sexual maturity can be reached at 115 to 120 mm.
 The sex of a brown crab can be determined by the shape of the abdomen; the males being narrow and the females being broad and rounded for carrying eggs.
 Stock boundaries for edible crab remain poorly understood and both sexes move quite widely at times; females in particular have been shown to travel large distances in relation to spawning activity.

-Brown (or edible) crab is the most valuable crab species exploited around the coasts of England and Wales with landings in 2011 of around 12,000t worth in excess of 19 million pounds at first sale.
 Pots are a highly selective method of fishing.
-Undersized animals can be returned to the sea alive.
-However, many pots in use now (known as parlour pots), combined with mechanical hauling and increasing numbers of pots, have contributed to the potential unsustainability of the fishery in many areas.
-The legal minimum landing size for brown crab in European waters ranges from 14cm (north of 56 degrees North) to 11.5cm (Eastern IFCA District) depending on area of capture.
-Turtles may, but rarely, become entangled in ropes used to buoy pots.
+Undersized animals including ‘soft’ or moulting crabs can be returned to the sea alive.
+However, many pots in use now, known as parlour pots, combined with mechanical hauling and increasing numbers of pots, have contributed to the potential unsustainability of the fishery in many areas.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Abalone